aecsocket/wordbase/README.md

 ### 📦 `wordbase`

 Provides the core API types, and defines the protocol for communicating with the engine (which actually performs most of the logic).
-This includes details such as the kinds of records that the engine may provide; format- and language-specific types; schemas and import logic for different dictionary formats.
+This includes all of the kinds of records that the engine may store and provide.

 ### 📦 `wordbase-engine`